Linda Riddle/SGMA Endowed Scholarship

 The Linda Riddle/SGMA Endowed Scholarship is administered by the Women’s Sports Foundation and is replenished through earnings on the endowment.

-- You must submit an online application by the deadline.
+- You must submit an online application by 5 p.m.
+EST on May 31, 2015.
 You will need to register with the Foundation’s grant-management system to access the application.
 Under the organization information, please enter the information for your high school contact.
 A Tax ID number is not required to register (so you may leave that space blank).

 - You must attach each of the following required items to your online application where indicated: 1) transcript outlining your athletic and leadership activities freshman through senior year; 2) official high school academic transcript; and 3) two (2) non-family member letters of recommendation.
 The letters should address your athletic participation, pursuit of academic goals, and your relationship with the person writing the letter.
 Letters must be dated and signed and must be attached to the online application; letters mailed separately will not be accepted.